orcasound/.github/profile/README.md

 See where we may head next on [Orcasound's public road map](https://trello.com/b/wBg0qhss/orcasound-roadmap).
 You can also suggest or vote up features!

-An overarching goal we anticipate for 2026 is build conservation calls-to-action into the live-listening web app for some user personas.
+An overarching goal we anticipate for 2026 is incorporating conservation calls-to-action into the live-listening web app for some user personas.

 <h1> Welcome Aboard! 🛳️ </h1>